-- The Parties in accordance with [their flag state obligations] OR [international obligations] shall maintain or adopt initiatives to combat, illegal, unreported and unregulated (IUU) fishing activities in their respective jurisdictions and on the high seas, recognizing that such activities constitute a serious threat to the effective conservation, management and sustainable exploitation of fisheries. - 2.
+- The Parties in accordance with international obligations shall maintain or adopt initiatives to combat, illegal, unreported and unregulated (IUU) fishing activities in their respective jurisdictions, in other jurisdictions, and on the high seas, recognizing that such activities constitute a serious threat to the effective conservation, management and sustainable exploitation of fisheries. - 2.
 The Parties shall implement policies and measures to exclude IUU products from trade flows.
-They shall implement and enforce monitoring, control and surveillance measures, such as observer schemes, vessel monitoring systems, fishing licences and authorisations, catch recording and reporting, transshipment control, inspections and port state control and associated measures, to ensure compliance, including sanctions according to national regulations, with the aim of conserving fish stocks, preventing overfishing and promoting sustainable fisheries. - 3.
-The Parties, in accordance with their obligations under existing national laws, sub-regional, regional and international instruments, agree not to grant entry to, deny service to, or to expel from their ports, vessels of Parties found to have engaged in IUU fishing activities in other jurisdictions and on the high seas, or that have a history of IUU fishing activity. - 4.
-[The Parties agree on enforcement action against vessels and entities of the other, that commit IUU fishing activities in other Exclusive Economic Zones.] - 5.
-The Parties shall endeavour to ratify relevant international agreements in relation to IUU fishing, notably the Agreement on Port State Measures and shall promote: complementarity and consistency between international and regional measures and strategies to combat IUU fishing activities.
+They shall implement and enforce monitoring, control and surveillance measures, such as observer schemes, vessel-monitoring systems, fishing licences and authorisations, catch recording and reporting, transhipment control, inspections and port state control and associated measures, to ensure compliance, including enforcement action and sanctions according to national regulations, with the aim of conserving fish stocks, preventing overfishing and promoting sustainable fisheries. - 3.
+The Parties, in accordance with their obligations under existing national laws, sub-regional, regional and international instruments, agree not to grant entry to, deny service to, or to expel from their ports, vessels of Parties found to have engaged in IUU fishing activities in other jurisdictions and on the high seas, or that have a history of IUU fishing activity.

+4. The Parties shall endeavour to ratify relevant international agreements in relation to IUU fishing, notably the Agreement on Port State Measures and shall promote complementarity and consistency between international and regional measures and strategies to combat IUU fishing activities.